Pa. attorney general says there’s no need for additional intervention by Supreme Court with mail ballots

 “We’re going to let the campaigns duke this one out,” he said.

-County elections officials did not immediately respond to the Trump campaign’s allegations, but secretary of state spokeswoman Sophia Solis said her office was giving the suit “the consideration it deserves.”
+County officials said they could not comment on pending litigation, but secretary of state spokeswoman Sophia Solis said her office was giving the suit “the consideration it deserves.”

 “We are looking at this right now, but it is seemingly a repackaged ‘Sharpiegate’ lawsuit,” Solis told The Washington Post.
 “Hopefully, this puts the matter to rest for good.”